 Blue and white are a classic colour combination and one which embodies the beautiful Santorini buildings, the sky and the sea.
 The groom’s blue suits were the perfect foil to his bride’s bright dresses, with the colour saying “summer” while the classic two-button suit jacket adds a degree of formality.
 The soft shades of sapphire, amethyst and seafoam green of the bridesmaids’ dresses complement the surroundings, while the floaty chiffon skirts echo the bride’s dress for a fantastic sense of cohesion.
 Each item looks perfect on its own, yet combines with the other outfits couple and group photos.
 The men wore Scabal suits and were styled by Joe Woolfe.

 As these photos show, no decorative detail is too small to consider.
 Everything matters, including items like menus and place cards.
 Paul Antonio Scribe provided the stationery for our Santorini wedding photos.
 Other details to notice include the bride’s headpiece by Kate Edmondson, jewellery by Poniros Oia, and shoes from a selection by Freya Rose.

-A special thank you to our wonderful models who worked hard under the hot sun!
+A special thank you to videographer Miltos Karaiskakis, as well as to Cha, Domenico, and all other wonderful models who worked hard under the hot sun!